-Mary White is our vigilant VP of Operations, and she has spent over 14 years driving our vision and empowering our people to do the best work for clients.
+Mary White is our vigilant COO, and she has spent over 14 years driving our vision and empowering our people to do the best work for clients.
 We’re asking her a few questions about her journey, how she’s helped MarketLauncher adapt to market demands, and what working remotely means to her and her family.

 1. Tell me about your role at MarketLauncher.
 How has it changed over the years?

 I started at MarketLauncher (ML) in January 2005 as an Outbound Marketing Specialist, working about 10 hours a week.
 However, my professional experience actually began as a news reporter.
 Surprisingly, that made me a natural fit for marketing and sales.
 I went from collecting information for news stories to connecting with decision makers, understanding their needs, and keeping them engaged.